davidofwatkins/ge-cancellation-checker/README.md

+# Deprecation Notice:

+_This tool is no longer functional and is no longer being maintained.
+Instead, please use @Drewster727's newer and lighter-weight [goes-notify](Drewster727)!
+For more information, see #41._

 # Global Entry Appointment Cancellation Checker #

 This allows you to check and set up notifications for Global Entry enrollment appointment cancellations through the [Global Online Enrollment System website](https://goes-app.cbp.dhs.gov/).
 It uses [PhantomJS](http://phantomjs.org/), a headless browser, to log in and report back the first available open appointment.
 If one is found sooner than your current appointment, it will notify you by email.
 It **does not** make any changes to your account or your appointment.